Pipp432/final/AVL/README.md

 # AVL tree
 ## Basic & Introduction
-&nbsp;AVL tree was created to solve a problem with BST.
+&nbsp;&nbsp;AVL tree was created to solve a problem with BST.
 Consider the case where the data is input in a sorted manner (ascending or descending).
 A problem will arise that the searching algorithms will have time complexity of O(n) so AVL is created to help balance the tree.

 ![alt text](https://www.tutorialspoint.com/data_structures_algorithms/images/unbalanced_bst.jpg)

-&nbsp;AVL tree named after its inventors: Adelson, Velski & Landis The structure of the tree is very similar to BST but with one big differrence that is the **_Balance Factor._**
+&nbsp;&nbsp;AVL tree named after its inventors: Adelson, Velski & Landis The structure of the tree is very similar to BST but with one big differrence that is the **_Balance Factor._**

 The balance factor can be calculated by: